Flow-Bench: A Dataset for Computational Workflow Anomaly Detection

-Table~\ref{tab:algorithms} in appendix~\ref{appx:algorithms} provides a set of selected algorithms with their details.

-\paragraph{Benchmarking setup.} We began by converting our parsed data from Section \ref{subsubsec:parsed_data} into a PyTorch Geometric (PyG) dataset \citep{Fey/Lenssen/2019}.
-PyG is widely used for graph data and can be converted to PyTorch and Numpy tabular format for convenience in adapting existing models.
+\paragraph{Benchmarking setup.} We began by converting our parsed data from Section \ref{subsubsec:parsed_data} into a PyTorch Geometric (PyG) dataset \citep{Fey/Lenssen/2019}, where each graph $G$ is a DAG with nodes as jobs and edges as dependencies.
+PyG is widely used for graph data and can be converted to PyTorch and numpy tabular format for convenience in adapting existing models.
 We then normalized the datasets column-wise (feature) and aligned the timestamps.
-Finally, we randomly split the data into training, validation, and testing sets with a ratio of 3:1:1, either in graph data format or tabular data format.
+Finally, we randomly split the data into training, validation, and testing sets with a ratio of 7:1:2 with tabular, graph, and text data.
 A detailed data processing is provided in appendix \ref{appx:data_processing}.

-The experiments were conducted on a single machine that featured two Intel Xeon Gold 5317 processors, 256GB of local RAM, and an NVIDIA A30 GPU with a capacity of 24GB RAM.
-Because of the different backend implementations using either Scikit-learn or PyTorch, we give priority to using the CPU with the assistance of the GPU when the training process takes too long.
+The experiments were conducted on a single machine that featured two AMD EPYC 7532 processors, 256GB of local RAM, and an NVIDIA A100 GPU with a capacity of 40GB RAM.
+Because of the different backend implementations using either scikit-learn~\citep{scikit-learn} or PyTorch~\citep{paszke2019pytorch}, we give priority to using the GPU with the assistance of the CPU.
 More detailed hyperparameter setups of each algorithm are included in appendix \ref{appx:algorithm_setups}.